All posts

 This is not malice.
 It is structural.
 Processors operate under their own compliance obligations, which may prevent them from disclosing the specific triggers or reasoning behind a hold.
 The founder's experience of opacity is a feature of the system, not a failure of communication.

 When revenue has been flowing smoothly for months or years, it becomes easy to treat the current setup as stable.
 Stability and fragility coexist.
 The absence of problems is not evidence of structural adequacy — it is evidence that the structure has not yet been tested.
+This is the core observation behind the banking stability illusion — the account functions because nothing has triggered a review, not because the arrangement has been validated.

 Seeing what compliance doesn't show